Jonathan-D-L/CarSimulator/README.md

 .NET Core 3.1 or later.
 An IDE such as Visual Studio or VSCode.
 Architecture

+### ServicesLibrary:
-ServicesLibrary: This library contains logic for the application, such as displaying prompts, usefull game information and handling user interactions.
+This library contains logic for the console application for displaying text prompts, shuch as last action, warnings, UI and more.
-Its purpose is to abstract away any code from the main game.
+It also handles game logic, stats, actions and more.Its purpose is to abstract away any code from the main game loop.

-UtilityLibrary:
+### UtilityLibrary:
+This library contains helper methods like user input handler, text space, enums and more.